bforte/puzzle-solver/README.md

 # puzzle-solver
-Solves 3d puzzles (and thus 2d ones as well) by using Knuth's algorithm X (dancing links implementation).

-At the moment this only solves puzzles that can be represented by cubes (or squares).
+Solves 3d puzzles (and thus 2d ones as well) by using Knuth's algorithm X (dancing links implementation), at the moment this only solves puzzles that can be represented by cubes (or squares).

+To get it running you need [dlx-python](https://github.com/bforte/dlx-python), [matplotlib](http://matplotlib.org/), [numpy](http://www.numpy.org/) and [PIL](http://www.pythonware.com/products/pil/).

 # Implementation

-A Piece is basically just a list of 3-dimensional coordinates that it consists of.

-A puzzle consists of a list of Pieces and dimensions; once `solve()` is called it populates a binary matrix that describes the puzzle's corresponding exact cover problem instance.
+A Piece is basically just a list of 3-dimensional coordinates.
+A Puzzle consists of a list of Pieces and dimensions; once `solve()` is called it populates a binary matrix that describes the puzzle's corresponding exact cover problem instance.
 This is then solved by [dlx-python](https://github.com/bforte/dlx-python).

 Once a puzzle is solved you can plot its solutions with the function `plot_solution` this will build a graph of the pieces, st. there is an edge from one piece to another if and only if their surfaces touch and colors that graph to determine a suitable coloring scheme for the solution.